somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 If any lines of the input JSON fail to meet the criterion mentioned in the schema then it will be considered failed data.
 The rest will be consider for transformation, first we will discard all the rows where we're observing average selling price and sales is less than equal to zero(though this scenario will not arise as we already took out all such cases in the validation part).
 Then we'll do case by case checks -
 - If there is absolutely no variation in the price for a particular SKU, the we'll discard the entire data for that particular SKU and append it to the failed data.
-- If we observe that the number of distinct prices for a particular SKU is less than some threshold(currently 5), in such cases it will dificult to
+- If we observe that the number of distinct prices for a particular SKU is less than some threshold(currently 5), in such cases it will dificult to estimate the elasticty of the product, hence we append this data to the failed data.
+- If total number of data point

 ## Dynamic Pricing
 The elasticity of a product is defined as $\gamma = \frac{\partial Q / Q}{\partial P / P}$, where $Q$ is the sales quantity and $P$ is the sales price of the product.
 To simplify the differential equation, we'll take the denominator in the other side and doing integration and little bit of manipulation we can express this equation this way - $Q=CP^\gamma$, where $C$ is the integration constant.
 Now, let's assume that at $t$-th time point/day sales quantity is $Q_t$ and average selling price is $P_t$.
 So, $Q_t =  P_t^\gamma$ and $Q_{t-1} =  P_{t-1}^\gamma$, by taking the ration of these two, we can express $Q_t$ as a function of $P_t$, i.e., $Q_t = Q_{t-1} \big( \frac{P_t}{P_{t-1}}\big)^\gamma$.
 This equation can be used for elasticity estimation.